Welcome Message to Members

 Our Promise to You

 We’re committed to engaging you in the work of the party and keeping you informed.
-Explore this website as well as the Caucus website www.nlndpcaucus.ca for news, policy statements, and announcements, etc. If you’ve provided us with an email, we’ve added you to our newsletter – our way of reaching out to you with important information and updates.
+Explore this website for news releases, policy statements, and announcements.
+If you’ve provided us with an email, we’ve added you to our newsletter – our way of reaching out to you with important information and updates.

 Party Governance and Structure

 The party is made up of members governed by a Constitution, available here.
 The Constitution lays out the party structure (members, district associations, officers, executive) and rules which can be updated and changed only by the membership at biennial Conventions.

 Conventions are where members develop and debate policies, vote on leadership, and elect members to serve as the party executive to ensure the proper conduct of party affairs and elections, including fiscal oversight.

 If you're interested in putting your talents to work for the party – building a district association, working on elections, fundraising – there are plenty of opportunities to share your energy and ideas.
 Please reach out today and I’ll match your interests with the opportunities available.
 Check out a more complete list of how to get involved below.

 It’s no surprise that we need money to win elections.
 We rely on donations to build the progressive voice of Newfoundland and Labrador.
 In fact, more than any other party in the province, we rely on individual donations to fund our work.

 As a member you have the opportunity to sign on to the Monthly Contribution Plan (MCP) to help with a steady, reliable source of income for party operations, to build election funds, and to carry out campaigns between elections such as the $15 minimum wage campaign we launched in August 2017.
 Did you know that political donations provide a very generous tax credit?
 Giving $100 only costs you $25 – check out the tax credits available.